Neurology Diagnostic Tests

 - Muscular dystrophy

-Before the EMG, a test called a nerve conduction study is usually performed.
-During this test, your physician will stimulate the nerve with a small electric shock through one of the electrodes.
-A nerve conduction study helps your physician see if there is any nerve damage.
+Before the EMG, a nerve conduction study is usually performed.
+During this test, your physician stimulates the nerve with a small electric pulse through one of the electrodes.
+This helps your physician determine whether there is any nerve damage.

 You can resume your normal activities after your EMG.

-You may have some bruising and soreness in the areas where the needle electrodes were inserted.
+You may have some bruising and soreness where the needle electrodes were inserted.
 This should go away after a few days.

 Your physician will go over the test results with you either on the test day or at a follow-up appointment.